eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 It was like a tsunami was heading straight towards the four.
 A tsunami of riot shields, police batons, and shotguns.
 Dani and Kasey rushed forward first, ducking and weaving through the shields to bring down the first wave of defense.
 Cisila let her heavy revolver construct itself in her hand before she barreled straight towards the path that Dani had made through the first defense of riot shields.
 She aimed her revolver at the nearest shotgunner she could spot, and pulled the trigger.
 The deafening *bang* echoed through the atrium.
 Instead of going for the head, she went for the man's hands.
 Getting the gun out of his hands was paramount, and as she ducked under a police baton swing that had come out of nowhere, she fired again.
 Another *bang*.
 Her first shot didn't connect, but the second one did.
 Two bullets down, four to go before a reload.
 Letting go of her revolver, it disappeared back into her hand and she slammed her body into the shotgunner, bashing the man away and forcing him to drop the shotgun.
 Cisila delivered a powerful haymaker punch to the man's face, cracking the faceshield attached to his helmet.
 Her fist went through the plexi-glass and bashed into his nose.
 She followed it up with a swift one, two, and three punches.
 Left, right, and into an uppercut.
 The man hit the floor, and Cisila wasn't allowed any time to breathe.
 She was forced to counter several attacks at once, and got a swift baton hit to the face, her head snapping to the side due to the force of the hit.
 She steadied her balance and slammed her head into the one wielding the baton, knocking him back.
 This allowed her to counter another ham-fisted baton swing, which she caught in her hands and yanked it out of the assailant's hands.
 Flipping it around, she whacked the man across the face, sending him barreling into other colleagues.
 Lyla, Kasey and Dani were fighting hard around Cisila, when she suddenly noticed another shotgunner quickly approaching Dani from behind.
 Her pistol, on command, re-constructed in her hand and she quickly pulled the trigger.
 A third earbleed inducing *BANG* rattled from the revolver, the bullet flying straight towards the shotgunner.
 It hit him in the legs.
 He toppled to the ground, the shotgun flying out of his hands.
 Cisila rushed forward and caught the shotgun by the barrel, and swung it around to whack another SWAT member in the head.
 The herd was beginning to thin out, but the entire HQ had to be filled with SWAT teams.
 This was only the beginning.
 She threw the shotgun to Dani, who used it just like Cisila had: as a bludgeon.
 One, two, three and then four SWAT assailants were brought down by Dani's heavy swings.
 They threw the shotgun down and countered a baton wielder's attack, stopping their attack before slamming them into the ground and stomping on their head.
 Kasey was using her advanced martial arts, weaving around her opponents swiftly, not getting touched once.
 Lyla was...brutal, Cisila noticed.
 She wasn't using her claws, but her punches were rough and she wasn't pulling them. \
 "They're down!"
 Dani said in a raised voice, and they pointed towards the stairs to the second level.
 "We need to go.
 They know we're here, and they might be moving the evidence."
 Cisila nodded, and rushed up the stairs.
 The light metal *thunked* with each rapid step she took, as did the others' steps as they followd her up.
 They rushed down the main hallway of the second floor and headed for the main staircase in the middle of the building.
 "Evidence lockers should be on the fifth floor!"
 Cisila said, looking back at the other three.
 "That's three more levels to go up.
 And a lot more problems to deal with."
 Kasey chipped in, catching up to Cisila.

+# 15
+# Connecting The Dots
+### CHICAGO, ILLINOIS, U.S.A
+### 12:02PM, CST
+### OCTOBER 15TH, 2033
+#### CISILA J. SIVETA, 24

+*Once Cisila gets her hands on the evidence, the group head back to Cisila's apartment and piece together everything that the police have hidden.
+First and foremost, all the identities of the victims.
+Each are a core part to the infrastructure of the city, one way or the other.
+The Syndicate leaders, the police chief...aswell as city council members, which Cisila hadn't realize before.
+Seeing this, the group figure out what Mikhail is trying to do: destabilize the city.
+Deep in the folder, they find a picture that a detective had taken of a pinboard that seems to have been made by Mikhail.
+Each murder that had already happened were crossed out with thick, red paint.
+The two Syndicate leaders, the police chief, and the city council members.
+But in the centre of all the pictures, one remains: The mayor of Chicago.
+The group formulate a plan to figure out where, when, and how Mikhail is going to commit this murder.
+The police won't help them, not after what happened.
+But maybe the Syndicates might.
+Maybe if the Dragons found out what Mikhail was planning...they would retaliate.
+Cisila calls up Dan, and informs him of what's happening.
+Of what Mikhail will do to the city, and Cisila urges him to tell the Dragons.
+Dan resists for a small bit, before accepting.
+He's terrified of the consequences of doing it, and even not doing it.* \
+*And frankly, so is Cisila.
+The Syndicates erupting could cause chaos.*

+# 16
+# Timing is Everything
+### CHICAGO, ILLINOIS, U.S.A
+### 4:23PM, CST
+### OCTOBER 19TH, 2033
+#### CISILA J. SIVETA, 24

+*Cisila meets with Kasey at her office, and they discuss Mikhail's plan.
+They're still unsure of when it will take place, but they know from Lyla's recent investigations that Mikhail wants to do it during a public event.
+A showcase of his control over the city.
+As they talk, Cisila gets a call from Dan.
+She picks it up, and from Dan, receives the information of when the murder will take place.
+New Year's Eve, almost certainly just as the ball drops.
+When Cisila asks how Dan learned this, he reports that the Dragons basically kicked Mikhail out of the Syndicate, abandoning them.
+They hoarded his plans, but are unable to do anything with them due to Mikhail's control over the police.
+The man in the blue suit whom Cisila fought at the construction site and at the P.D HQ has fled with Mikhail, meaning that he was a part of the plan.
+Cisila urges Dan not to let the Dragons get out of hand, especially during New Year's Eve.
+Things could get extremely messy, with the police protection around the mayor of Chicago and Mikhail's control over them.
+The man can slip right through security easily, while Cisila and the group will have to fight their way up the Pierce Building, where the Mayor will be set up for a livestream.
+The security is the tightest that the police can offer, but Cisila will try to convince them that the mayor is in danger.
+Whatever it takes, she will get up there.
+Dan pledges to make sure the Dragons stay out of it, but Cisila has a feeling that a stern talking-to won't do it.* \
+*On her way back home, Cisila stops by a store that she hadn't noticed before.
+A small store specializing in PC parts, and she notices that there's nobody inside, aside from an employee at the desk.
+A piece of paper has been taped to the glass door, and looking at it, she notices they're looking for people to hire.
+Her job at the library is nice, but she needs...just a little bit more money to keep herself afloat, especially during a time where she'll be looking after herself more than often, in preparation for the fight against Mikhail.
+Stepping in, she asks the employee at the cash about the paper, and the girl lights up.
+She's one of two employees in the small store, and almost on the spot, she hires Cisila.
+Cisila is a little taken aback, but her vague interest in computers drove her to accept, and again, a little bit more money was always worth it.*

+# 17
+# Day In, Day Out Again
+### CHICAGO, ILLINOIS, U.S.A
+### 10:02PM, CST
+### NOVEMBER 20TH, 2033
+#### CISILA J. SIVETA, 24

+*A worldbuilding chapter focused on Cisila taking a walk back home.
+We see the city in November, where it has begun to snow.
+Christmas decorations are beginning to be put up.
+It's cold.
+After 17 chapters, we see that Cisila has finally changed her outfit: Instead of her purple T-shirt, she wears a purple turtleneck and black cargo pants, aswell as nice gloves and a pair of hiking boots.
+She's still got her satchel.* \
+*This chapter will be focused on the route between the PC Parts Shop and Cisila's apartment, showing the environment she lives in.
+It's pleasant, but later at night, it feels a bit empty.
+Cisila's life is looking up at this point, despite the pressure of the inevitable Mikhail fight looming ahead of her.
+She can see the Pierce Building in the skyline, and when she looks at it, she feels dread.*

+# 18
+# Lyla
+### CHICAGO, ILLINOIS, U.S.A
+### 5:34AM, CST
+### DECEMBER 5TH, 2033
+#### CISILA J. SIVETA, 24

+# 19
+# A New Outlook
+### CHICAGO, ILLINOIS, U.S.A
+### 12:45PM, CST
+### DECEMBER 12TH, 2033
+#### CISILA J. SIVETA, 24

+# 20
+# Demon
+### CHICAGO, ILLINOIS, U.S.A
+### 9:00AM, CST
+### DECEMBER 15TH, 2033
+#### CISILA J. SIVETA, 24

+# 21
+# Ticking Bomb
+### CHICAGO, ILLINOIS, U.S.A
+### 9:00PM, CST
+### DECEMBER 31ST, 2033
+#### CISILA J. SIVETA, 24

+# 22
+# Countdown
+### CHICAGO, ILLINOIS, U.S.A
+### 11:00PM, CST
+### DECEMBER 31ST, 2033
+#### CISILA J. SIVETA, 24

+# 23
+# Tip of the Spear
+### CHICAGO, ILLINOIS, U.S.A
+### 11:45PM, CST
+### DECEMBER 31ST, 2033
+#### CISILA J. SIVETA, 24